 - Can you use imaging techniques other than the human eye to see it

 What is proven though, is that the human eye cannot see the Great Wall alone from low Earth orbit.

-What Man-made Objects Can Be Seen from the ISS?
+Can Man-made Objects Be Seen from the ISS?

-A remarkable number of man-made objects can be seen from the ISS.
-The pyramids at Giza are easily spotted as are large cities, especially at night.
-Roads are easily observable as they tend to be straight lines drawn on the landscape and, therefore, stand out.
+A remarkable number of manufactured objects can be seen from the ISS.
+The pyramids at Giza are easily spotted, as are large cities, especially at night.
+Roads are easily observable as they tend to be straight lines drawn on the landscape and stand out.